Optimism Stabilizes Thompson Sampling for Adaptive Inference: Conclusion

 \section{Conclusion}

 We study statistical inference for Thompson sampling (TS) under adaptive data collection in stochastic multi-armed bandits.
-Our main message is that \emph{optimism stabilizes TS}: injecting optimism either through posterior \emph{variance inflation} or through an explicit \emph{mean bonus} yields \emph{stability}, in the sense that each arm's pull count concentrates around a deterministic scale.
+Our main message is that \emph{optimism stabilizes TS}: injecting optimism either by inflating the variance of the Gaussian indices or through an explicit \emph{mean bonus} yields \emph{stability}, in the sense that each arm's pull count concentrates around a deterministic scale.
 Concretely, the algorithm allocates asymptotically uniformly over the optimal set, while each suboptimal arm is pulled on a sharp, gap-dependent logarithmic scale.
 As a consequence, classical Wald-type inference based on studentized sample means is asymptotically valid under these optimistic TS procedures.
 Importantly, this inferential stability comes at only a mild additional regret cost, quantifying a small \emph{price of stability}.
-Several directions remain open, including extending our results beyond multi-armed bandits to more general settings such as Markov decision processes.
+Several directions remain open, including extending our results beyond multi-armed bandits to more general settings like linear bandits and Markov decision processes.